Position

 Responsibilities:

-• Lead and manage a team of engineering professionals, providing guidance, mentorship, and performance evaluations.
+• Lead and manage the engineering team, providing direction, mentorship, and performance management.

 • Develop and implement engineering strategies that align with the company's goals and objectives.

-• Oversee the design, development, and implementation of engineering projects from conception to completion.
+• Oversee the design, development, and deployment of software products and services.

-• Collaborate with cross-functional teams, including product management, design, and quality assurance, to ensure seamless integration and delivery of products.
+• Collaborate with other departments, including product management, design, and sales, to ensure alignment and successful delivery of projects.

 Qualifications

-• Experience with software development lifecycle (SDLC), including agile and waterfall methodologies.
+• Experience with agile methodologies and DevOps practices.

 Is becoming a Director Engineering a good career path?